LGBTQ rights in Spain: Roman Empire

 Among the conservative upper Senatorial classes, status was more important than the person in any sexual relationship.
 Roman citizens could penetrate non-citizen males, plebeian (or low class) males, male slaves, boys, eunuchs, and male prostitutes just as easily as young female slaves, concubines, and female prostitutes.
 However, no upper class citizen would allow himself to be penetrated by another man, regardless of age or status.
 He would have to play the active role in any sexual relationship with a man.
 There was a strict distinction between an active homosexual (who would have sex with men and women) and a passive homosexual (who was regarded as servile and effeminate).
 This morality was in fact used against Julius Caesar, whose allegedly passive sexual interactions with the King of Bithynia, Nicomedes, were commented everywhere in Rome.
 However, many people in the upper classes ignored such negative ideas about playing a passive role, as is proved by the actions of the Roman emperors Nero and Elagabalus.

 In contrast to the Greeks, evidence for homosexual relationships between men of the same age exists for the Romans.
 These sources are diverse and include such things as the Roman novel Satyricon, graffiti and paintings found at Pompeii, as well as inscriptions left on tombs and papyri found in Egypt.
 Generally speaking, however, a kind of pederasty (not unlike the one that can be found among the Greeks) was dominant in Rome.
-It is important to note, though, that even among heterosexual relationships, men tended to marry women much younger than themselves, usually in their early teens.
+Even among heterosexual relationships, men tended to marry women much younger than themselves, usually in their early teens.

 Lesbianism was also known, in two forms.
 Feminine women would have sex with adolescent girls: a kind of female pederasty, and masculine women followed male pursuits, including fighting, hunting, and relationships with other women.

 The first law against same-sex marriage was promulgated by the Christian emperors Constantius II and Constans.
 Nevertheless, the Christian emperors continued to collect taxes on male prostitutes until the reign of Anastasius (491–581).
 In the year 390, Christian emperors Valentinian II, Theodosius I, and Arcadius declared homosexual sex to be illegal and those who were guilty of it were condemned to be burned alive in front of the public.
 Christian Emperor Justinian I (527–565) made homosexuals a scapegoat for problems such as "famines, earthquakes, and pestilences".